 Structured output

-MAX supports the generation of structured output using XGrammar as a backend.
+MAX supports the generation of structured output using llguidance as a backend.
 Structured output, also sometimes referred to as constrained decoding, allows users to enforce specific output formats, ensuring structured and predictable responses from a model.

-flag when serving your model and include the
+serving your model with the max CLI.

-max-pipelines serve \
+max serve \

 JSON schema